harisami/CarND-Behavioral-Cloning-P3/writeup_Haris.md

 Next, are 2 convolutional layers with 3x3 kernel size and 1x1 stride to further increase the number of neurons.
 All convolutional layers are RELU activated to introduce non-linearity (`lines 35-39`).
 Next and finally, fully connected layers come up.

-Here is a visualization of the architecture (image borrowed from NVIDIA).
+Here is a visualization of the architecture (image courtesy: NVIDIA).

 ![alt text][image1]